Roseokpe/roseokpe/README.md

 - 🌱 I’m currently learning JavaScript and getting better;
 - 🤔 I’m open to new oportunities;
 - 💬 Ask me about anything;
-- 📫 How to reach me:Roseokpe@gmail.com;
+- 📫 How to reach me: Roseokpe@gmail.com

 **Languages and Tools:**